watsona4/scipy2016/SciPy2016TripReport.md

   specification for other things
 - They have also written a distributed scheduler for large machines
 - Showed *delayed* class
-  - Very simple interface (one function)
+  - Simple interface (one function)
   - Can visualize graph of computations
   - Lazy object, only computes later when .compute() called
 - Distributed scheduler is dala-local aware
 - Asynchronous communication with client
 - Robust to support losing a machine or adding workers at any time
-- Uses tornado under the hood; interface is very similar to lynx broker, scheduler framework
+- Uses tornado under the hood; interface is similar to lynx broker, scheduler framework
 - Machine learning: dklearn intended to distribute sklearn tasks
 - Continuum analytics